 - If you can, ask family, friends or neighbours to help you.

-- Listen to the podcast The Thing About Cancer for tips on how to manage fatigue, sleep and cancer.
+- Listen to the podcast, The Thing About Cancer, for tips on how to manage fatigue, sleep and cancer.

 - Your local council or social worker can put you in touch with organisations for help at home (such as house cleaning, meals or shopping).
 Sometimes these services are free.
+You can also call Cancer Council on 13 11 20.

 - Remember fatigue usually gets better over time.